bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

       provenance -t <transferID>
     ```

-    >The `provenance` command returns all the transaction records from the transaction corresponding to the txid, back to the Bitmark's asset registration record.
+    >The `provenance` command returns all the transaction records related to an asset from the transaction corresponding to the txid back to the Bitmark's asset registration record.
     >
     > **Command options:**
     >* `transferID` - `transferId` - The transfer transaction id, printed as `transferId` in the output of the `transfer` command